From my original review in March 2015:

 The play takes place on one day in the 16th Street Baptist Church in Birmingham, the day after it was bombed and four girls killed in 1963.
 Nina Simone (Regina Marie Williams) and her pianist brother (a mute Sanford Moore, who also music directs) sneak into the church, hoping for inspiration to finish her song "Mississippi Goddam" that she's writing in response to the bombing and other tragedies.
 Soon the other three women file in, looking for shelter from the riots outside.
 Auntie (Aimee K. Bryant) is a working class woman on her way to work cleaning houses.
-Saffronia (Thomasina Petrus) is a school teacher active in the women's Civil Rights marches and protests.
+Saffronia (new cast member Jamila Anderson, taking over from Thomasina Petrus) is a school teacher active in the women's Civil Rights marches and protests.
 Finally there's the prostitute Sweet Thing (Traci Allen Shannon), with a chip on her shoulder and a knife in her hand.
 The four women discuss things political and personal, and find that despite their differences, they have much in common.

 Playwright Christina Ham has cleverly constructed a play based on this brief song, fleshing out these four stereotypes of black women into full and complete characters.
 Some of Nina's dialogue is quite poetic; at intermission I jotted down a few lines that really help to define Nina and the change in her music.
 Lines like "I'll slay them with my lyrics now and save the bullets for later."
 "My audience shouldn't expect to sip martinis listening to my music unless they're prepared to choke on the olive."
 "People are marching for change in the streets, how can I continue to sing songs that don't reflect the current condition?"